 1. What are hydrogenated cannabinoids?

 A hydrogenated cannabinoid is a cannabinoid that has been subjected to hydrogenation, a process that adds hydrogen atoms to molecules.
-Many cannabinoids can be hydrogenated, and in most cases, it’s possible to hydrogenate each cannabinoid with multiple different quantities of hydrogen atoms.
-Every hydrogenated cannabinoid has unique properties, but in most cases, the chemical hydrogenation of a cannabinoid typically increases their potency.
+Many cannabinoids can be hydrogenated, and in most cases, it’s possible to hydrogenate each cannabinoid with different quantities of hydrogen atoms at different molecular locations.
+Every hydrogenated cannabinoid has unique properties.
+But in most cases, the chemical hydrogenation of a cannabinoid typically increases its potency.

 2. Is H4CBD synthetic?